bamadesigner/show-me-the-admin/readme.txt

 == Changelog ==

 = 1.2.0 =
+* NOTICE: I removed the plugin's PHP constants.
+Are now stored in main class if you were using the data.
 * Ensuring features are accessible, especially by keyboard.
 * Gives focus to admin bar when revealed.
 * Make sure the login button is hidden when not in use.